onc-healthit/lantern-back-end/lanternmq/test/README.md

    ...
    ```

-   Expected result: You should see the recievers sharing the messages based on how long it takes them to process a message.
+   Expected result: You should see the receivers sharing the messages based on how long it takes them to process a message.
 You should not see the messages alternating between the two receivers.
 An example result using the messages above sent in quick succession:

    ```
    $ cd receive